lgeurts/lgeurts.github.io/_posts/2018-06-29-artificial-intelligence-basics.md

 * The notes are created in (GitHub flavored) markdown, so unfortunately lack snazzy interactivity.
 * Part of this material is adapted, sometimes directly copied from elsewhere.

-These raw notes are ***open sourced*** - should you encounter errors, have a better way of explaining something, don't hesitate to submit a pull request.
+These raw notes are ***open sourced***.
+Should you encounter errors, have a better way of explaining something, don't hesitate to submit a pull request.

 ------------------------------------------------------------------------------